autumnmarceau/glitchlette/_posts/2025-08-01-every-rat-photo-behind-the-scenes.md

 Among the weapons and tools was what I would lovingly describe as an *abundant* selection of axes, precariously propped against the wall, blades out, like a domino line of mini-guillotines for klutzy toes.
 There was one that drew my eye, with a bright red head, sturdy handle, and a suitable amount of wear and tear for authenticity.
 Jaz and I agreed.
 #### "That's the one."
 As we checked out, we made casual conversation with the elderly married couple who owned the place.
-They were eccentric only in their apparent unawareness of the gonzo shopping experience they’d curated.
+They were surprisngly oridinary, eccentric only in their apparent unawareness of the gonzo shopping experience they’d curated.

 And, they were oddly excited that I was buying the axe.
 The man was beaming as he told me it was new to their inventory, having just been brought in a few days prior by ‘some guy’.
 I zoned out the details as I perused the stickers at the counter, snagging one that said “BIG FOOT IS REAL AND I HELPED HIM COMMIT TAX FRAUD."
 (Maybe you'll see it on my laptop at the next [show?](/shows))